FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 [Refresh tokens](https://tools.ietf.org/html/rfc6749#section-6) allow a client to retrieve new access tokens without reauthentication.
 This is helpful if you need access to a resource for longer than an access token live, or if you need infrequent access (such as being logged into your email for months or years).
 As such, they are typically longer lived than access tokens.
 Therefore you should take twice as much care when it comes to securing a refresh token.

 If they are acquired by an attacker, the attacker can create access tokens at will.
-Obviously at that point the resource which the access tokens protect will no longer be secure.
+Obviously at that point, the resource which the access tokens protect will no longer be secure.
 As an example of how to secure refresh tokens, here’s a [post using the Authorization Code grant](https://fusionauth.io/learn/expert-advice/authentication/spa/oauth-authorization-code-grant-jwts-refresh-tokens-cookies) which stores refresh tokens securely using HttpOnly cookies and a limited cookie domain.
 Incidentally, never share your refresh tokens between different devices.

-The OAuth 2.1 draft specification provides two options for refresh tokens: they can be one time use or tied to the sender with a cryptographic binding.
+The OAuth 2.1 draft specification provides two options for refresh tokens: they can be one-time use or tied to the sender with a cryptographic binding.

 One time use means that after a refresh token (call it refresh token A) is used to retrieve an access token, it becomes invalid.
 Of course, the OAuth server can send a new refresh token (call it refresh token B) along with the requested access token.
 In this case, once the newly delivered access token expires, the client can request another access token using refresh token B, receive the new access token and a new refresh token C, and so on and so on.
-The change to one time use refresh tokens may require changing client code to store the new refresh token on every refresh.
+The change to one-time use refresh tokens may require changing client code to store the new refresh token on every refresh.

 The other recommended option is to ensure the OAuth server cryptographically binds the refresh token to the client.
-The options mentioned in the the "OAuth 2.0 Security Best Current Practices" document are [OAuth token binding](https://www.ietf.org/archive/id/draft-ietf-oauth-token-binding-08.txt) or Mutual TLS authentication [RFC 8705](https://tools.ietf.org/html/rfc8705).
+The options mentioned in the "OAuth 2.0 Security Best Current Practices" document are [OAuth token binding](https://www.ietf.org/archive/id/draft-ietf-oauth-token-binding-08.txt) or Mutual TLS authentication [RFC 8705](https://tools.ietf.org/html/rfc8705).
 This binding ensures the request came from the client to which the refresh token was issued.

-To sum up, the OAuth 2.1 spec requires an OAuth server protect refresh tokens by requiring them to either be one time use or by using cryptographic proof of client association.
+To sum up, the OAuth 2.1 spec requires an OAuth server protect refresh tokens by requiring them to either be one-time use or by using cryptographic proof of client association.

 ## What’s unchanged?